changeworld/azure-docs.ja-jp/articles/virtual-machines/virtual-machines-windows-hpcpack-cluster-submit-jobs.md

 <properties
- pageTitle="Azure の HPC Pack クラスターにジョブを送信する | Microsoft Azure" description="Azure の HPC Pack クラスターに HPC ジョブを送信するようにオンプレミス コンピューターを設定する方法について説明します。" services="virtual-machines-windows" documentationCenter="" authors="dlepow"
+ pageTitle="Submit jobs to an HPC Pack cluster in Azure | Microsoft Azure" description="Learn how to set up an on-premises computer to submit jobs to an HPC Pack cluster in Azure" services="virtual-machines-windows" documentationCenter="" authors="dlepow"